 The origins of the Palmer Fighting Roo are completely grassroots.
 And, as is often the case with history, there are competing accounts of who actually came up with the idea.
-In the summer of 2013, a few veteran counselors decided that what Camp Ramah in New England needed was a mascot.
+In the summer of 2013, a few veteran מדריכים (madrichim/counselors) decided that what Camp Ramah in New England needed was a mascot.
 Although we had been playing sports against other camps for years, we never had an official mascot!
-After batting around a number of different suggestions, this group of counselors settled on the idea of the Palmer fighting Roo, both because it was original (how many teams do you know what a Kangaroo Mascot?), and because of the connection to the Hebrew word ruach, meaning spirit.
-Now, we don't just have tons of ruach at Camp Ramah, we have ROO-ach!
+After batting around a number of different suggestions, this group of מדריכים (madrichim/counselors) settled on the idea of the Palmer Fighting Roo, both because it was original (how many teams do you know with a kangaroo Mascot?), and because of the connection to the Hebrew word חברית (ruach), meaning spirit.
+Now, we don't just have tons of (ruach) at Camp Ramah, we have ROO-ach!

-The Roo quickly caught on, and before long the Roo had an official design, shirts for sale for staff-members, and even a few different chants and songs.
-The official Palmer Fight Song is now sung regularly, especially loudly and enthusiastically on Yom Roo, before getting on the buses to go to Ramah Berkshires:
+The Roo quickly caught on, and before long the Roo had an official design, started appearing on camp clothing, and even had a few different chants and songs.
+The official Palmer Fight Song is now sung regularly, especially loudly and enthusiastically on Yom Roo.
+Here is the song:

 When it comes to Ramah camps If you ever had to choose The choice would be obvious We're the Palmer Fighting Roos (Roo!
 Roo!
 Roo!)

-From A-Side to B-Side Our ROO-ach leads the way So go! (fight!) go! (fight!) go! (fight!) go!
+From A-Side to B-Side

+Our ROO-ach leads the way So go! (fight!) go! (fight!) go! (fight!) go!
 Roos will win the day!

-As with most camp traditions, the Palmer Fighting Roo has quickly grown from an idea by just a few staff members having fun, to an integral part of camp culture.
-More than anything, the Roo demonstrates the tremendous influence that everyone in our camp community, specifically our college-aged staff, has to affect culture and change at Camp Ramah.
+As with most camp traditions, the Palmer Fighting Roo has quickly grown from an idea by just a few מדריכים (madrichim/counselors) having fun to an integral part of camp culture.
+More than anything, the Roo demonstrates the tremendous influence that everyone in our camp community, specifically our college-aged צוות (tzevet/ staff-members), has to affect culture and change at Camp Ramah.